Be part of SHAK's theater programs, camps, and Early Music Youth Academy

 Year round, tax-deductible financial donations can be made

 Tax-deductible donations by check must be mailed as follows:

 Make the check out to "Shunpike for the benefit of SHAK"

 and mail it to: Shunpike, 815 Seattle Blvd S, Suite 215, Seattle WA 98134

 Highlights from 2016-17

-The Early Music Youth Academy welcomed more than 50 guests to our November concert presentation and opened for EMG's presentation of the Baltimore Consort in April on the stage of the Illsley Ball Nordstrom Recital Hall.
-For our theatrical project, Handel's Serse, we expanded to two public performances at the Good Shepherd Chapel.
-We returned to historical arts camps for children -- where SHAK began! -- in April 2017.
+The Early Music Youth Academy opened for a concert by the Baltimore Consort in April on the stage of the Illsley Ball Nordstrom Recital Hall.
+We presented two performances of our adaptation of Handel's Serse.
+And in the spring we returned to SHAK's roots by re-starting our historical arts camps for children!

 Highlights from 2015-16

-SHAK students performed at Saint Mark's Cathedral, opened for BBC Tudor-history star Ruth Goodman's book tour lecture, and welcomed Shakespeare's First Folio to Seattle as featured performers at the Seattle Public Library.
-Our play about the life and highly musical times of Galileo was a great success!
+SHAK students presented a play about the life and highly musical times of Galileo, played at Saint Mark's Cathedral, opened for BBC Tudor-history star Ruth Goodman's book tour lecture, and welcomed Shakespeare's First Folio to Seattle as featured performers at the Seattle Public Library.